 Prior to the issuance of a certificate by the Authority, all inspectors shall study and become thoroughly familiar with 8 M.R.S.
 Chapter 20 and Authority rules governing Muay Thai.

 SECTION 3.
+Certified Inspectors

 The Authority shall determine how many certificated inspectors are required for each event.

 SECTION 4.
 Inspectors’ Duties